 Blade: It features a 1095 high carbon steel blade, which holds an edge much better.
 This bowie machete is quick and fast, making it an outstanding blade for multi-purposes.
 The sharp blade tip allows it to penetrate well and passes through obstacles, making it perfect for skinning, gutting and chopping.
 Additionally. the ash grey finish imparts a classy look and corrosion resistance.

 Handle: It features a black linen micarta handle.
 The finger grooves the screw hand from slipping.
 Additionally, the broad handle tip keeps the hand safe from slipping away during aggressive use.
 The handle size is suitable for medium to large hands, and you don’t need to wrap extra bands on it.
-The lanyard holes with black cord especially designed to offer additional grip and minimum disturbance while chopping hardwoods.
+The lanyard holes with black cord are especially designed to offer additional grip and minimum disturbance while chopping hardwoods.

 Sheath: It comes with a black ballistic nylon sheath.
 The sheath has different carrying options.
 Unlike other machetes, this sheath covers a full machete with proper closure to ensure safe carry.

 Cold steel is a well-known outdoor tools company.
 Mostly, they produce tactical machete/knives at a reasonable price.
 One thing I like about Cold Steel is the sheer product variety they offer.
-This Tanto Machete is available in different sizes and proven good for the military, tactical purposes, clearing brush, chopping and slicing.
-No doubt, it’s a best cold steel machete.
+This Tanto Machete is available in different sizes and has proven good for the military, tactical purposes, clearing brush, chopping and slicing.
+No doubt, it’s the best cold steel machete.

 Blade: It features 1055 High Carbon Steel with a baked-on anti-rust coating.
 The finger guard ring also made of the same cold steel blade, ensures a safe and fear-free grip.
 The blade is a bit flexible helps to penetrate well in a certain material, but it never bends while passing through hardwoods.